finos/FDC3/docs/api/ref/DesktopAgent.md

 **Note**, if both the intent and target app name are known, it is recommended to instead use [`raiseIntent`](#raiseIntent) with the `app` argument.

-If a [`Context`](Types#context) object is passed in, this object will be provided to the opened application via a contextListener.
+If a [`context`](Types#context) object is passed in, this object will be provided to the opened application via a contextListener.
-The Context argument is functionally equivalent to opening the target app with no context and broadcasting the context directly to it.
+The context argument is functionally equivalent to opening the target app with no context and broadcasting the context directly to it.

 If opening errors, it returns an `Error` with a string from the [`OpenError`](Errors#openerror) enumeration.